 The year has begun on a positive note and children are settling into new routines and systems.
 We are all looking forward to a successful year.

-I look forward to seeing you at the drop off point at the start of the school day.
+I look forward to seeing you at the drop off point at the start of the school day and in the playground at the end of the day.

 Thank you for your continued support.

 Yours sincerely,